To apply you’ll need to:

 You will also complete your Intermediate Life Support qualification.

-Following your elective, you’ll spend three weeks shadowing the current first-year Foundation Year (FY1) doctor in the hospital where you’ll be based for your own FY1 training.
+Following your elective, you’ll spend three weeks shadowing a current Foundation Year (FY1) doctor in the hospital where you’ll be based for your own FY1 training.

 The elective period in your final year is self-funded.